Annual General Meeting

 Malcolm Sonnex being duly qualified as a Trustee and having served 6 years as a Trustee stands for re-election for a third term

 This is the final list of candidates standing for election at the 2021 AGM (7/10/2021)

 I've registered for the AGM, what happens next?

 Once you have completed and submitted your booking form Eventbrite will send you an automated acknowledgement email.

-The Trust’s membership team will then check your booking details against your membership record.
-By mid-September you will receive an email from Zoom containing your login details for the webinar and information on how to access the business papers ahead of the AGM.
+The Trust’s membership team will then check your details against your membership record and within two weeks you will receive an email from Zoom containing your login details for the webinar and information on how to access the business papers ahead of the AGM.
 Please use the Zoom login details to join the webinar on 2nd November.